vayzur/nomad/README.md

 ansible-playbook -i inventory/hosts.yml vpn.yml
 ```

-Nomad will handle OS hardening, kernel optimization, and firewall configuration.
+Nomad will handle SSH hardening, kernel optimization, and firewall configuration.
 Errors?
-No worries, read the error message and rerun the command. 😂
+No worries, read the error message and rerun the command.

 Verify the setup: